Ang Tatay Kong Nanay

-Ang Tatay Kong Nanay (My Father, My Mother) is a 1978 Filipino comedy-drama film that tackles parenting and homosexuality, and how it is not an issue in raising a child.
-The movie was directed by Lino Brocka and written by Orlando Nadres.
+Ang Tatay Kong Nanay (English: My Father, My Mother) is a 1978 Filipino comedy-drama film directed by Lino Brocka from a story and screenplay by Orlando R. Nadres.
+Starring Dolphy, Niño Muhlach, and Phillip Salvador, the film tackles parenting and homosexuality, and how it is not an issue in raising a child.

+Produced by Lotus Films, the film was theatrically released on June 2, 1978.

 Plot

-The story revolves around Coring (Dolphy), a gay beautician who was in love with a younger man named Dennis (Phillip Salvador).
-Dennis had gotten his prostitute girlfriend Mariana (Marissa Delgado) pregnant, but the two couldn't handle the responsibility yet.
-Dennis then entrusts his child Nonoy (Niño Muhlach) to Coring, as he is set to leave the country, because he needs to work overseas to support the youngster.
-At first, Coring was hesitant but was easily convinced because he wants Dennis to have a better future.
-The child grew up with Coring and Nonoy believed that he is indeed his father.
+The story revolves around Coring, a gay beautician who was in love with a younger man named Dennis.
+Dennis had gotten his prostitute girlfriend, Mariana, pregnant, but the two couldn't handle the responsibility yet.
+Dennis then entrusts his child, Nonoy, to Coring, as he is set to leave the country, because he needs to work overseas to support the youngster.
+At first, Coring was hesitant but was easily convinced because he wanted Dennis to have a better future.
+The child grew up with Coring, and Nonoy believed that he was indeed his father.
 However, the story takes another turn as Mariana returns.
-The film tackles the hardships of being a single parent and at the same time, the judgment towards homosexuality and parenting.
+The film tackles the hardships of being a single parent and, at the same time, the judgment towards homosexuality and parenting.